ShoelaceMan/Scriptlets/README.md

 # Scriptlets
 ### backup ###
-Pretty self explanatory, it backs up your whole system using rsync, and makes a tar after.
+Pretty self explanatory, it backs up using rsync.
-### cheatsheet ###
-Just things that I usually forget, and want to remember.
 ### cpanlicense ###
 Checks status of a cpanel license
 ### dmenu-launch ###